 These emergency exits will be installed by the contractor as the tunnel is completed, to provide air ventilation and circulation for the maintenance workers who will be based inside.
 An evacuation tunnel, which is right in the middle of the 4.5 kilometer main railway tunnel, has already been completed.

-To provide lighting, the main tunnel will be connected to electricity from a dedicated line but will also have standby generators as backup in case of emergencies, especially fire.
+To provide lighting, the main tunnel were connected to electricity from a dedicated line but will also have standby generators as backup in case of emergencies, especially fire.

 In regards to safety, the tunnel has side walkways, with refuge access in case one needs to take cover as the train approaches, while they are in the tunnel.
 This refuge access will also house the signal equipment and electronics that will be used by the trains, and rail networks.

 There is a total of 147 cave-ins (small caves) within the tunnel at 30-meter intervals to allow for the refuge access.
-The cave-ins will also be used to hold some air ventilation units to improve the airflow within the tunnel.
+The cave-ins were used to hold some air ventilation units to improve the airflow within the tunnel.

 Construction safety precautions

-According to Steve Zhao, spoke person of the SGR Phase 2A safety of the construction workers has been highly prioritized as all employees are required to done protective gears at all times.
+According to Steve Zhao, spoke person of the SGR Phase 2A safety of the construction workers were highly prioritized as all employees were required to wear protective gears at all times.
 Besides, the air inside the tunnel is sampled and analyzed on a monthly basis to ensure workers are not exposed to harmful gases.
 Also as a precaution only male workers are allowed in the tunnel, while females work on other sections.